-While automatic metrics provide a quantitative snapshot, they often fall short in capturing the qualitative aspects of LLM performance that matter most in real-world applications.
-Qualities like helpfulness, coherence, creativity, safety, and nuanced instruction following are inherently subjective and context-dependent.
-This is where structured human evaluation becomes indispensable.
+While automatic metrics provide a quantitative snapshot, they often fall short in capturing the qualitative aspects of LLM performance that matter most in applications.
+Qualities like helpfulness, coherence, creativity, safety, and instruction following are inherently subjective and context-dependent.
+This is where structured human evaluation becomes essential.
 It provides the necessary grounding to understand how well your fine-tuned model actually behaves from a user's perspective.
 Designing and executing effective human evaluation requires careful planning and standardized protocols.

 The first step is to clearly define what you want to measure.
 Are you assessing the helpfulness of a customer service bot, the creativity of a story generator, the factual accuracy of summaries, or the safety guardrails against harmful prompts?
 Your specific goals dictate the entire evaluation setup.